Causes of a Sagging Roof

 Overall, while less common, these causes can still contribute to a sagging roof and should be considered when inspecting and repairing the roof.

-LOOKING FOR ROOFERS IN NORTHAMPTON?
+LOOKING FOR ROOFERS IN NORTHAMPTONSHIRE, BEDFORSHIRE OR BUCKINGHAMSHIRE?